pvcraven/arcade_book/source/chapters/05_loops_and_random_numbers/loops_and_random_numbers.rst

         new_number = int(input("Enter a number: " ))
         total += new_number
     print("The total is: ", total)

-Video: Using a loop to keep a running total

 Note that line 1 creates the variable total, and sets it to an initial amount of zero.
 It is easy to forget the need to create and initialize the variable to